filipencopav/aerosmith/README.md

 ```

 ---

 Little man computer programming language [documentation][1].
-Source code is numbers and goes into instructions.txt
+The source code is
+a mix of mnemonic codes and actual addresses (ex: STA 123).
+It goes into
+`instr.txt`.
+Unlike in the wikipedia version, `DAT` receives an argument, which
+is the value stored in the given mailbox.
+Each line that has code is a mailbox
+itself.
+When finished writing your program, execute `make run` and see the
-When finished just do `make run`.
-Make sure to be in the aerosmth
+output.
+Make sure to be in aerosmith's directory.
-directory though.

 [1]: https://en.wikipedia.org/wiki/Little_man_computer